anthonyhauck/aecSpace/README.md

 After this you theoretically have everything you need to run this example.
 Make sure your IDE can find the folder where you've stored these *.py files.
-All the code outside of this example file has been encapsulated as discrete objects.
+All the code outside of the tower example file has been encapsulated as discrete objects.

 Please leave questions and comments.